The smaller of the two facilities, Daff-Y-Nant serves traffic travelling west, with Symonds Yat as its opposite partner.

 Quickbreak Services demolished these in early 2005, building a new Total filling station and car wash with a two-storey sales building.
 This included a SPAR store and café on the ground floor and offices on the first floor.
 The filling station rebranded to Gulf in late 2014.

-The site was purchased by Applegreen in early 2020, who rebuilt the shop in the same spot, branding the shop Budgens and replacing the café space with a Greggs.
+The site was purchased by Applegreen in early 2020, who demolished the shop and rebuilt a similar building in the same spot, branding the shop Budgens and replacing the café space with a Greggs.
 The site opened on Valentine's Day 2020.

 On Christmas Day 2020, a fire in a store room caused severe damage to Budgens and Greggs.
-A portable cabin and snack bar have been installed whilst Applegreen demolished and rebuild the shop.
-The car wash is currently out of use as a result of the works.
+A portable cabin and snack bar were installed whilst Applegreen demolished and rebuilt the shop.
+The rebuilt sales building reopened in December 2021.

 Monmouth (9 miles)